Bitoku-Labs/tds-tools/README.md

 ## tds-merge.sh

-Merges multiple received stake accounts into one for easier maangement as well some (minor) savings in rent.
+Merges multiple received stake accounts into one for easier maangement as well as some (minor) savings in rent.

 ## tds-delegate.sh